-Atlantic Visiting Nurse's Adult Day Center of Somerset Hills, a social adult day program model, offers a warm and supervised environment for older adults to enjoy a meaningful day filled with activity and socialization.
+The Atlantic Adult Day Center, a social adult day program model, offers a warm and supervised environment for older adults to enjoy a meaningful day filled with activity and socialization.
 Through a structured schedule and customized programming, the social, cognitive and personal care needs of our members are met.
 In addition to providing companionship and activity, the Center offers an economical alternative to daily in-home care.
 Adult day services may help avoid the difficult choice to move your loved one to a long-term care facility.

 What We Offer

 - Lunch and snacks